6 big signs of stress

-Aside from the the silent impacts of stress on our heart and mental health, our research shows those with high or overwhelming stress are more than twice as likely to suffer from poor skin and hair compared to those who are stress free.
+Aside from the impact of stress on our heart and mental health, our research shows those with high or overwhelming stress are more than twice as likely to suffer from poor skin and hair compared to those who are stress free.

 Stress is known to affect our eating habits, causing us to eat at irregular times, choose unhealthy foods and distract us from looking after our health through diet, lifestyle and exercise.